nagnutakki9/terraform-test/README.md

 * An IAM role
 * An IAM policy attached to the role that allows it to perform any S3 actions on that bucket and the objects in it
 * An EC2 instance with the IAM role attached
-* Output the public IP of the EC2 instance and the S3 bucket name.
-Create a README.md and document all assumptions you’ve made.
-Login to the EC2 instance and validate that you’re able to access the bucket using the role.

 ## Assumptions